Skip to main content

 • Course follow-up (individual): 10% of the final mark

-Delivering the project is mandatory to pass the course.
-In case of failing, the student will have the opportunity to take an individual exam to recover up to the 40% of the grade.
-Only one of the exams can be recovered.
+Delivering the project has to be accepted by the lecturer to pass the course.
+In case of failing, the student will have the opportunity to take an individual exam to recover up to the 40% of the grade (one of the exams + course follow-up).
+The minimum mark of this 2nd chance exam must be greater than or equals to 3.5 to pass the course.

 Methodology